Kavyareddy88/TO--DO-LIST/README.md

 ### *Features*:

-* User-friendly
+*Easy-to-use interface
-* Local Storage Supported
+*Local storage functionality
-* Displays current Date and Time
+*Displays real-time date and time
-* Responsive, on all devices
+*Fully responsive design for all devices
-* Themes: Users can choose among different themes.
+*Customizable themes: Users can choose their preferred theme

 ### *Features to be added*: